Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

     ---

 ### Configure the cluster network connectivity

+1. If you haven't performed the Kakfa or Hive Migration exercises, perform the steps in the document [Peer the virtual networks](../../CommonTasks/PeerVirtualNetworks.md)

 1. On the Home page in the Azure portal, under **Recent resources**, select **sparkcluster*9999***.